 - inflicting only sufficient damage so as to keep the conflict stalemated.
 However, after he is taken down on day ten, the conflict ‘’changes’’.

 The seeds for this change was actually laid before formal commencement of battle by Krishna, when Arjuna was hesitant about fighting his own kin and even his own guru Dronacharya (more on him later).
-Krishna flipped the concept of ‘’Kshatriya dharma’’ to ‘’dharma Kshatriya’’ and said that this wasn’t just an ordinary warrior duel, but a war over ideology.
+Krishna flipped the concept of ‘’Kshatriya dharma’’ (warrior code of conduct) to ‘’dharma Kshatriya’’ (warrior fighting for justice) and said that this wasn’t just an ordinary warrior duel, but a war over ideology.
 Arjuna had to fight not just for control of a kingdom, but for virtue to prevail over evil.
 He was therefore turning Arjuna into a ‘’soldier with a mission’’.
 This meant that if the Warrior code was preventing virtue from triumphing over sin, it lost precedence to the greater good of vanquishing that evil foe.
 He was teaching Arjuna that The End Justifies The Means

 as long as that ‘’end’’ is noble.
 This is the type of thinking we expect from soldiers today.